10.2: Diffusion Across a Membrane - Passive and Facilitated Diffusion

 Consider the mechanism illustrated in Figure \(\PageIndex{7}\).

-Consider this example to help you understand that proportionality.
-Pretend that the receptor is a truck that can carry one particle across the membrane at a time (i.e. 1/1 stoichiometry).
-Also, assume that the particle can't get across without being carried by the truck.
-If there are no trucks in the membrane, no load can be delivered.
-If there are trucks in the membrane but no particles in them, no load will be delivered.
-As the number of particles available to be loaded into the truck increase, the truck will have an increased chance to be loaded (depending of course on the affinity of the particle for the truck).
+Consider this example to help you understand the proportionality.
+Pretend that the receptor is a truck that can carry one particle across the membrane at a time (i.e., 1/1 stoichiometry).
+Also, assume the particle can't cross without being carried by the truck.
+If no trucks are in the membrane, no load can be delivered.
+If trucks are in the membrane without particles, no load will be delivered.
+As the number of particles available to be loaded into the truck increases, the truck will have an increased chance to be loaded (depending, of course, on the affinity of the particle for the truck).
 If the number of loaded trucks is doubled, the number of particles dumped to the other side will double.
 Therefore, by analogy,

 \begin{equation}